eadventurous/tappy-plane-engine-cmp/README.md

 ```bash
 $ git clone https://github.com/eadventurous/tappy-plane-engine-cmp.git
 ```
+2. **Additional steps for some engines**

-2. (Optional) For these engines ([GDevelop](https://gdevelop-app.com/download/), ...) you have to download the engine and build the example first.
+For [GDevelop](https://gdevelop-app.com/download/) you have to download the engine and build the example first.
 Open the project from the corresponding engine UI and build the project for web to the `Build` folder of the project directory.

+For **MelonJS** install *grunt* globally and run it in the MelonJS project forlder from the terminal.

 3. Navigate to the cloned repository folder
 ```bash